From the founder

 died september 20, 2018, Lausanne

-I especially remember the Forties, when we found ourselves in London as refugees.
+I especially remember the forties, when we found ourselves in London as refugees.
 I was turning twenty and was starting to realize that it was necessary, as my father was doing, to help the refugees and stateless people who were suffering everywhere because they were pariahs, people on the fringes of mainstream society.

-For thirty years, I have personally sought to help strangers, who today have become friends.
+For thirty years, I have personally sought to help foreigners, who today have become my friends.
 I may well have waited a little too long to do something tangible in this area, but I did not think that longer-lasting answers were possible.
 The truth is that it is only recently that I thought of the idea of a foundation.
 This was as a result of talks I had with Max Mamou, a lawyer and long-time friend.
-It is thanks to him that in 1995, and again in 2005, less-well known aspects of my father's work were brought to the attention of new audiences and, notably, academic circles in the context of the Marseille-based Association A vous, frères humains (“To you, human brothers”).
+It is thanks to him that in 1995, and again in 2005, less known aspects of my father's work were brought to the attention of new audiences and, notably, academic circles in the context of the Marseille-based Association A vous, frères humains (“To you, human brothers”).
 At my request, he has agreed to assume the arduous duties of President of our Foundation.

 Our organization is called the Memoire Albert Cohen Foundation.
 Its endowment comes from the royalties from my father's literary works.
 I have every reason to believe that my father would have been delighted at our initiative: he liked to say that, from all of his writings, what he was the proudest of was his “travel document for refugees (at the time called 'displaced persons')”.

 The Foundation is headquartered in Switzerland.
 Its mission is a European one.
 It has been operating for a number of weeks.
 We have great hopes and confidence, and are delighted that we have finally been able to bring into life this Foundation.

 To Geneva, on the 6th of February 2008.